-If samples are routinely processed around 4°C or below, the rotor can be stored in a refrigerator or a cold room.
-If this is not possible, the rotor can be precooled easily in a Thermo Fisher Scientific Ultracentrifuge.
-Refer to the Ultracentrifuge Instruction Manual for precooling directions.
-Be careful not to precool the rotor at its critical speed (read paragraph above).
+If samples are routinely processed around 4°C or below, the rotor should be stored in a refrigerator or a cold room.
+If this is not possible, the rotor can be precooled in a Thermo Fisher Scientific Ultracentrifuge.
+Refer to the ultracentrifuge instruction manual for precooling directions.
+Be careful not to precool the rotor at its critical speed (read paragraph on page 2-2, Critical Speed).